Mike Alessi Signs With Kawasaki for 2021 Kicker Arenacross - Arenacross - Racer X Online

 “Obviously I want to race.
 Loretta Lynn’s is my big plan.
 I want to go back and race 25+, and battle Mike Brown for that title.
 Then I want to race Open Pro Sport and battle those kids for that title.
 I just don’t know about sponsorship money.
 That’s the main thing.
 I need four-five sponsors that are willing to not only help me but my program, the way I want to do it.
 I can’t just fund it out of my whole pocket.
 Hopefully I can find those companies and we can go after the 12th and 13th title at Loretta’s.”

 The initial 2021 AMA Kicker Arenacross series schedule is a 12-round event with six back-to-back nights in six different locations.

-Main Image: Alessi from the 2019 Rockstar Energy Triple Crown Motocross Championship, photo by James Lissimore
+The first two rounds of the series will be held at Mississippi State University in Starkville, Mississippi on January 8th and 9th.
+The series is scheduled to wrap up in Amarillo, Texas with Rounds 11 and 12 on March 5th and 6th.